AtanasovAtanas/pb-interactive-java/EN/01-Expressions-and-Statements/05-Arithmetic-Operators.md

 [slide]
 # Division Behavior in Java
 Dividing numbers is done using the / operator.

 It works differently with integers and floating point numbers.
 When we divide two integers, an integer division is applied, and the obtained output is without its fractional part.

-When we divide two numbers and at least one of them is a float number, a floating division is applied, and the obtained result is a float number, just like in math.The integer division by 0 causes an exception during runtime, but float numbers divided by 0 do not cause an exception and the result is +/- infinity or a special value NaN.
+When we divide two numbers and at least one of them is a float number, a floating division is applied, and the obtained result is a float number, just like in math.

+The integer division by 0 causes an exception during runtime, but float numbers divided by 0 do not cause an exception and the result is +/- infinity or a special value NaN.

 When **dividing** integers, the result is also integer:
 ```java